 Spypoint Link-S Review

 The Link-S receives very high marks in speed, battery life, and user-friendliness.
-The night pictures have seen an impressive boost in 2018. -TCP Staff
+This camera is a bit expensive but one of the highest-rated cellular trail cameras on the market -TCP Staff

 Model # Link-S-V